Microsoft Hyper-V VM Console

-To access the console of a Linux-based VM, you must download PuTTY.exe and provide path to it in Veeam ONE Monitor client settings.
+To access the console of a Linux-based VM, you must download PuTTY.exe and provide path to it in Veeam ONE Client client settings.

 Accessing VM Console

-You can access the VM console right from the Veeam ONE Monitor interface:
+You can access the VM console right from the Veeam ONE Client interface:

 - At the bottom of the inventory pane, click Infrastructure View.